HD 33564

+Description

 This is an ordinary F-type main-sequence star with a stellar classification of F7V, indicating that the star is hotter and more massive than the Sun, giving it a yellow-white hue.
 The star is about two billion years old and is chromospherically quiet, with a projected rotational velocity of 14.3 km/s.
 It has about 1.5 times the radius and 1.3 times the mass of the Sun.
 The star is radiating 3.4 times the luminosity of the Sun from its photosphere at an effective temperature of 6,396 K.

-Planetary system
+Supposed planetary system

-In September 2005, a massive planet was found on an eccentric orbit about the star, based on radial velocity variations measured by the ELODIE spectrograph.
+In September 2005, a massive planet was found on an eccentric orbit about the star, based on a small sample of radial velocity variations measured by the ELODIE spectrograph.
 An infrared excess had been detected at a wavelength of 60 μm, suggesting the star may host a circumstellar disk.
 However, the existence of a disk is unlikely because the infrared radiation is coming from a background galaxy.

+A 2025 study analysing more radial velocity data failed to detect the planet.